 How many treatments are recommended?

 The number of laser treatments will vary depending on how severely each digit is infected.
-We suggest a series of four treatments followed by an assessment six weeks later.
+We suggest a series of two treatments, one week apart, followed by an assessment 10-12 months later.

 Will the fungus come back?